 The 1,450 square foot room was all hard, bare surfaces; as is common with gymnasiums.

 “It is a pretty large room,” says KJ Kim, KCPC associate, “and with all hard surfaces, we were having trouble with reverb.”

 Reverberation is what occurs when hard parallel walls encapsulate a space.
-Noise energy gets reflected back and forth between the walls creating a loud accumulation of echoes that does not fade for several seconds.
+Noise energy reflects back and forth between the walls.
+This creates a loud accumulation of echoes that does not fade for several seconds.
 This is especially annoying when you are trying to understand speech or hear music.

 The panels were installed along all the vertical walls in the room to absorb a majority of the sound energy created in the gym, and keep it from reflecting about the room and creating reverberation.

 AlphaFlex® PVC Ceiling Banners were also installed throughout the ceiling to eliminate reverberation between the ceiling and floor.

 “The panels work great, they have really kept the reverb under control,” says Kim, who mentioned that he would be willing to work with Acoustical Solutions for KCPC’s acoustical needs in the future.